hogihung/binary_ipsum/README.md

   3. Faker  1.6    (we will install during the workshop if you need it)

-*For fun, give an example of the RUBY I did while at AT&T:
-~/Dropbox/Programming/krappy_code/ruby_packets-master/DI1412_packet.txt*

 ### Before you begin, confirm you have Ruby and RSpec installed

 ```